Jack-Fryer/killercoda-cronofy-calendar-api-tutorial/scenarios/cronofy-calendar/step-2.md

 # 📅 Step 2: Read Events from the Calendar

-Now that you've obtained an access token, you can use it to read events from the user's calendar.
-For the case of this tutorial, we will be reading events from your own calendar that you have already connected.
+Now that you've obtained an access token, you can use it to query the Calendar API and read events from the calendar you connected.

 Cronofy provides a simple API endpoint to do this.